Housecold/Algorithms/README.md

 #### Test your code

-Test your functions by passing a string that represents edge cases as an argument.
-See if they work just the same in every case.
-Test them against:
 - An empty string, which should return an empty string.
 - A string with a single character, that should return just `1<character>`.
 - A string with non-consecutive repeating characters, like `"acbcba"`, which should return `1a1c1b1c1b1a`.